 - Transfer certificate from Year 1 upwards where applicable.

 These documents may be submitted with the child’s Online Application Form.

 An assessment fee of 500 L.E is payable which is non-refundable and non-transferrable.

 Who was consulted?

-In drafting this policy Glory American School has followed the requirements and legislative processes.
+In drafting this policy Glory International School has followed the requirements and legislative processes.
 It has also considered best global practices drawn from the experience of its Senior Leadership Team and consulted with the Arabic Secretary, admissions team and school owners.